SF-WDI-LABS/js-iterators-laundry-lab/README.md

 ```
 </details>

-**Stretch**: Now sort it by the length of the string, longest to shortest.
+**Mega-Stretch**: Now sort it by the length of the string, longest to shortest.
 Your output should look like a pyramid of clothes!